SysKitTeam/docs-point/docs/set-up-point-enterprise/deployment/upgrade-syskit-point.md

 If you need to upgrade to a specific version instead of the latest, **open the Release note for the desired version** and **click the Deploy Syskit Point version link** located under the **Need this specific version?** section.

+## Deployment Steps

 :::warning
 **Please note!** When entering the App service name, **make sure NOT to enter the app service name ending with '-BE'**. **Entering the backend app service name in the upgrade process results in an invalid upgrade and Syskit Point not working correctly.**
 :::

-Regardless of whether you are upgrading to the latest or a specific version, the **Custom deployment** screen in Azure Portal opens.
+Regardless of whether you are upgrading to the latest or a specific version, after clicking the deploy link, the **Custom deployment** screen in Azure Portal opens.
 Here you need to:

 * **Select the Resource group (1)** wherein the current Syskit Point version is deployed
 * **Select Region (2)** - use the location of your currently deployed Syskit Point resources